 In third grade, the "Shipshooter" became obsessed with drawing clipper ships on his school notebook.
-Eight hundred fifty New York Times photo gigs and one bone-crunching run-in with an industrial camera-kite later, he's one of the most sought-after ship snappers in the industry.
+Eight-hundred-fifty New York Times photo gigs, one bone-crunching run-in with an industrial camera-kite and a fleet of six high-end camera drones later, he's one of the most acclaimed ship snappers in the industry.

-Jonathan Atkin started shooting cruise ships professionally in the 1980's -- long before the days of at-sea carousels, 300-foot-long waterslides and your choice of steakhouse, Asian fusion venue or French bistro.
+Jonathan Atkin started shooting cruise ships professionally in the 1980s -- long before the days of at-sea carousels, 300-foot-long water slides and your choice of steakhouse, Asian fusion venue or French bistro.
 He photographed by boat, helicopter and, yes, military kite (more on that later).
-A reverence for the crew and ships -- i.e. the Seafaring Life -- is what made him one of a handful of go-to photogs for the new ships/inaugural trips beat.
-(Check out his work here.) "[Cruising] is a brilliant and powerful experience, and I'm passionate about showing that," explains Atkin, who's been at sea since age 19 when he landed a job on a transatlantic bulk carrier.
+A reverence for the crew and ships -- i.e., the Seafaring Life -- is what made him one of a handful of go-to photogs for the new ships/inaugural trips beat. "[Cruising] is a brilliant and powerful experience, and I'm passionate about showing that," explains Atkin, who's been at sea since age 19 when he landed a job on a transatlantic bulk carrier.

-Tell a story.
 Remember to consider that this is your cruise.
 Rather than taking the shot that everyone's fighting over, like the gaggle of tourists jockeying for space in front of the Venus de Milo, opt for photos that reflect your experience.
-Shoot the cabin steward delivering your early-morning coffee or focus on the bowl of fruit or champagne with glasses that you get as a past passenger.
+Shoot the cabin steward delivering your early-morning coffee or focus on the bowl of fruit or Champagne with glasses that you get as a past passenger.
 "That's a nice moment," says Atkin, and it's something that will make the retelling more exciting.

-Pick the time to shoot.
-"The best light, particularly in the Caribbean, is early morning and late afternoon, i.e. the 'magic hour' just before sunrise or sunset," says Atkin.
-"Good pictures still, no matter what digital whiz-bangs we have, depend on exciting light."
+"The best light, particularly in the Caribbean, is early morning and late afternoon, i.e., the 'magic hour' just before sunrise or sunset," says Atkin.
+"Good pictures still, no matter what digital whizbangs we have, depend on exciting light."

-Steady does it.
 Taking a clear photo is often a practice in stoicism.
-"Always avoid holding the camera away from your face," says Atkin (note the serious violation being committed by the above pictured photographer).
+"Always avoid holding the camera away from your face," says Atkin.
 "You simply cannot hold a camera steady that way."
 You can use nature's tripod -- your nose -- or opt for a third party if you have a twitchy beak.

-Attach a camera to an industrial kite to get some cool fly-overs.
-Or don't.
 Atkin explains: "I always tried to find a different way of shooting ships.
-I had an assignment on Cunard's [now-retired] Queen Elizabeth 2, so I practiced for two months with an industrial military-style kite on which I suspended a camera.
-So I took it on QE2 [with approval from legendary Cunard master, Captain Wright] and launched it from the heli-pad.
+I had an assignment on Cunard's now-retired Queen Elizabeth 2, so I practiced for two months with an industrial military-style kite on which I suspended a camera.
+So, I took it on QE2 with approval from legendary Cunard master, Captain Wright and launched it from the helipad.
 I took a bunch of overheads from 400 feet up, then reeled it in so I could launch it from a different perspective.
 Anyway, I got it up again ... when the wind stiffened unexpectedly ... and all of a sudden a 30-knot gust took the device out of control.
 Soon the braking mechanism began to smoke and fire was pouring forth.
 In the process of frantically trying to stop it, I fractured my wrist.
 The rogue kite couldn't be stopped, so we had to cut the line.
 They set my wrist in sick bay, and later that night, a formal evening, a steward came to my room to tie on my bow-tie ('No clip-ons, sir.
 This is Cunard.')
 The pictures weren't the greatest, but 'because of what I went through' -- on Friday the 13th while cruising the Bermuda triangle, no less -- the Times ran the kite shots."